-In accordance with the plan's governing provisions, members are required to contribute 7% of covered payroll for 2017 plan year.
-Effective January 1, 2018, member contributions increase to 8%.
+In accordance with the plan's governing provisions, members are required to contribute 8% of covered payroll for 2019 plan year.

 The plan may also be eligible to receive an allocation of state aid from the General Municipal Pension System Aid Program which must be used for pension funding.
 Any funding requirements established by the MMO in excess of employee contributions and state aid must be paid by the municipality in accordance with Act 205.